 When I emerge, a million years later, smoking is simply something other people do.
 The illusion is shattered; the urge has gone.
 I see someone with a cigarette and feel precisely nothing.

 The war on drugs has claimed millions of lives over the last half century.
 We know all about the victims of South American narco-states; the living death of the prison system; the friends who died because they didn't know what they were being sold.
 But what about those who could have been saved?
 Tobacco causes six million deaths per year.
-For a good portion of those, one tiny, highly illegal mushroom might contain the cure.
+For a good portion of those, one tiny, highly illegal mushroom contains the cure.